rsantoyo-dev/super-jss-workspace/docs/responsive-style.md

-# Responsive Styling with SJSS
+# Responsive Styling with Breakpoints

 Super JavaScript Stylesheets ([SJSS](https://www.npmjs.com/package/super-jss)) offers a powerful and intuitive approach to implementing responsive designs in Angular applications.
 Through a system of breakpoints, developers can create styles that adapt seamlessly to various screen sizes.